Europe Trip Cost 2026: Real Travel Budget

 Therefore, destination choice alone can reduce your Europe trip cost by 20–40%.

-Typically, airfare represents the largest portion of your trip to Europe cost.
 On average, round-trip flights range between $400 and $1,200 depending on season and flexibility.

 To save money: